ryanennns/LCBOstats/README.md

 ~~Currently available at http://lcbostats.com/api/alcohol.~~

-As of 2025-06-03 I've decided to sunset this project.
+**As of 2025-06-03 I've decided to sunset this project**.
 I have historical price data for LCBO products starting from December 2022 --> May 2025.
 If that data set interests you, or you want to take over hosting responsibilities for this application and wish to have a copy of the data, feel free to reach out to me at ryanennns (((at))) gmail dot com.